Edward John Eyre High School

 Edward John Eyre High School is located in Whyalla Norrie, South Australia.
 It opened in 1968 as Eyre Technical High School.

-Built during the boom period, student enrolment reached around 1,500 in the 1970s.
+Built during the boom period, student enrollment reached around 1,500 in the 1970s.
 Today, Edward John Eyre High School, also known as Senior Secondary Campus of the Whyalla Secondary College, has a student population of over 400.

 Eyre High School caters to a wide cross-section of the community.
 Its Young Mum's program supports young mothers to complete their education.
 The Pre-Industry Program and Trade School assists students in preparation in the trade areas.
 The specialist volleyball course lead to wins in state and national competitions.

 Edward John Eyre High is proposed to be merged with Whyalla High School and Stuart High School.
 The new merged school is intended to be on Nicolson Avenue, Whyalla Norrie between the Whyalla campuses of the University of South Australia and TAFE SA and expected to open for the 2022 school year.